-- letter sounds, handwriting, and decoding. - Word study is used throughout Lower School to emphasize phonemic awareness, phonics, and spelling. - Exposure to a wide range of literature at school and at home promotes understanding of story structure, plot development, vocabulary development, and the wider world. - Reading is individualized for each child and assessed regularly by the classroom teacher using a variety of assessment measures, including the Fountas and Pinnell Benchmark Level Assessment and other standardized measures.
-Assessment results help teachers plan differentiated reading instruction, phonics, and comprehension instruction leading to literacy proficiency for each student.
+- words, a critical foundational reading skill. - Fundations, a systematic, sequential phonics program is used in Pre-K-3rd grade to teach letters, letter sounds, handwriting, and decoding. - Lexia, a web-based adaptive blended learning program, is used in Pre-K-2nd grade to reinforce a variety of critical pre-reading and reading skills. - Exposure to a wide range of literature at school and at home promotes understanding of story structure, plot development, vocabulary development, and the wider world. - The Units of Study for Teaching Reading from the Teachers College Reading and Writing Project support the classroom reading instruction. - Reading is individualized for each child and assessed regularly by the classroom teacher and/or reading specialist using a variety of assessment measures, including the Dynamic Indicators of Basic Early Literacy Skills (DIBELS), the Fountas and Pinnell Benchmark Level Assessment, and other standardized measures.
+Assessment results help teachers plan all areas of reading\instruction.